josephsmithberger/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 rotation mode temporarily, or use the red circles to scale it.
 If multiple nodes are selected, only movement and rotation are possible.
 In this mode, rotation and scaling will not use the snapping options if snapping is enabled.
+    - **Ruler Mode**: After enabling, click on the viewport to display the current global x and y coordinates.
+Dragging from a position to another one measures the distance in pixels.
+    If you drag diagonally, it will draw a triangle and show the separate distances in terms of x, y, and total distance to the target, including the angles to the axes in degrees.
+    The ``R`` key activates the ruler.
+If snapping is enabled, it also displays the measurements in terms of grid count:

+    - **Show list of selectable nodes at position clicked**: As the description suggests, this provides a list of selectable nodes at the clicked position as a context menu, if there is more than one node in the clicked area.

 - **Move Mode** (``W``): Enables move (or translate) mode for the selected nodes.
 See
 <doc:introduction_to_2d#The-Viewport> for more details.

 - **Rotate Mode** (``E``): Enables rotation mode for the selected nodes.
 See
 <doc:introduction_to_2d#The-Viewport> for more details.

-- **Scale Mode** (``S``): Enables scaling and displays scaling gizmos in both axes for the selected node(s).
-See <doc:introduction_to_2d#The-Viewport> for more details.

-- **Show list of selectable nodes at position clicked**: As the description suggests, this provides a list of selectable nodes at the clicked position as a context menu, if there is more than one node in the clicked area.

     - **Rotation pivot**: Sets the rotation pivot to rotate node(s) around.
     An added node has its rotation pivot at `x: 0`, `y: 0`, by default, with exceptions.
 For example, the default pivot for a [Sprite2D](https://docs.godotengine.org/en/stable/classes/class_sprite2d.html#class-sprite2d) is its center if the `centered` property is set to `true`.
 If you would like to change the rotation pivot of a node, select this button and choose a new location by tapping.
     The node rotates considering this point.
 If you have multiple nodes selected, this icon will add a temporary pivot to be used commonly by all selected nodes.
 Pressing ``Shift`` and clicking this button will create the pivot at the center of selected nodes.
 If any of the snap options are enabled, the pivot will also snap to them when dragged.

-- **Pan Mode** (``G``): Allows you to navigate in the viewport without accidentally selecting any nodes.
-In other modes, you can also hold ``Space`` and drag with the left mouse button to do the same.

-- **Ruler Mode**: After enabling, click on the viewport to display the current global x and y coordinates.
-Dragging from a position to another one measures the distance in pixels.
-If you drag diagonally, it will draw a triangle and show the separate distances in terms of x, y, and total distance to the target, including the angles to the axes in degrees.
-The ``R`` key activates the ruler.
-If snapping is enabled, it also displays the measurements in terms of grid count:
+- **Scale Mode** (``S``): Enables scaling and displays scaling gizmos in both axes for the selected node(s).
+See <doc:introduction_to_2d#The-Viewport> for more details.

 @Image(source: "2d_ruler_with_snap.png") {Using ruler with snapping enabled.}